 - 11.1.1 Lasers.
-Lasers and laser systems shall be operated and maintained in accordance with the following documents: - (1) ANSI Z136.1, revised - (2) ANSI Z136.3 - (3) Occupational Safety and Health Administration (OSHA)- OSHA Instruction Pub 8-1.7 - (4) NFPA 99, pertaining to electrical systems, electrical equipment, gas and vacuum systems, and gas equipment - (5) Joint Commission on Accreditation of Healthcare Organizations (JCAHO) documents - (6) State rules and standards - 11.1.2 Laser Safety Officer (LSO).
+Lasers and laser systems shall be operated and maintained in accordance with the following documents: - (1) ANSI Z136.1, Safe Use of Lasers, revised - (2) ANSI Z136.3, Safe Use of Lasers in Health Care Facilities - (3) Occupational Safety and Health Administration (OSHA) Instruction Pub 8-1.7 - (4) NFPA 99, pertaining to electrical systems, electrical equipment, gas and vacuum systems, and gas equipment - (5) Joint Commission on Accreditation of Healthcare Organizations (JCAHO) documents - (6) State rules and standards - 11.1.2 Laser Safety Officer (LSO).
 Where lasers presenting a fire hazard are used, specific personnel shall be designated to monitor and enforce the control of laser hazards and effect the knowledgeable evaluation and control of laser hazards.